Emerging Science & Technologies Workshop 2025

 Designing genomes using whole-cell models and AI

-Lucia Marucci, University of Bristol, UK
+Lucia Marucci, University of Bristol

 14:00-14:30 (CET)